mengine23/nagios-jenkins-plugin/README.md

 The plugin supports several options, which you can pass "0" to disable that particular threshold.

-Usage:  check_jenkins_job_extended url jobname concurrentFailsThreshold  buildDurationThresholdMilliseconds lastStableBuildThresholdInMinutesWarn lastStableBuildThresholdInMinutesCrit
+Usage:  check_jenkins_job_extended --jenkins_url "" --username "" --password "" --jobname "" --failureThreshold 1 --buildDurThreshold 0 --lsbThresholdWarn 0 --lsbThresholdCrit 0

-* url: The URL to your jenkins server
+* jenkins_url: The URL to your jenkins server

 * username: The username for auth to your jenkins server [optional]